-The Swetland Center studies the complex interplay between the environment and health.
 Our research places special emphasis on investigating the environmental determinants of health inequities and translating these findings into policies and practices that promote community and population health.
 Our collaborative, team science research agenda integrates environmental health and community systems science with an emphasis on the physical, social, built, and natural infrastructure that affects health equity.
-Our work is organized into two domains:
+Our work is organized into three domains:

 Food systems encompass a range of interconnected systems ranging from food production to consumption.
 Throughout this process, there are many intersections with environmental health.
 Food is a key vector through which environmental inequities are ingested and produce health disparities.
 The Swetland Center has a strong research agenda focused on food systems change that is supported by grants from federal, state, and foundation grants.
 This work is conducted in partnership with community residents, state and local government agencies, and community organizations who are leading innovative food systems changes in the Greater Cleveland area, across the state of Ohio, and nationwide.